Port of Immingham: History (1970–present)

-The Immingham Oil Terminal (IOT) jetty on the banks of the Humber west of the dock entrance was opened 1969.
+The Immingham Oil Terminal (IOT) jetty on the banks of the Humber east of the dock entrance was opened 1969.
 The terminal was built to serve the new oil refineries (Continental Oil Refinery and Lindsey Oil Refinery) built near west of the Immingham Dock site.
 The initial construction consisted of a pier into the Humber with two berths, suitable for ships up to 200,000 dwt.
 The dolphin berths were constructed from 71 in diameter tubes with 32 mm wall thickness driven over 60 ft into the underlying ground, in groups of 3 to 6 tubes.

-Immingham Bulk Terminal was commissioned in 1970 jointly by the National Coal Board (NCB) and British Steel Corporation (BSC) in association with the British Transport Docks Board (BTDB) for the export of coal and import of steel.
+Immingham Bulk Terminal was commissioned in 1970 jointly by the National Coal Board (NCB) and British Steel Corporation (BSC) in association with the British Transport Docks Board (BTDB) for the export of coal and import of iron ore.
 The cost of the terminal was £11.5 million.
 The coal terminal was designed to increase the efficiency of coal export by the NCB, the terminal was taken over by the BTDB in 1973, and leased back to the NCB and BSC, it was the NCB's main point of export for coal (1982).
 The ore terminal was part of British Steel's "Anchor" modernisation project at its Scunthorpe Steelworks, the ore terminal was completed 1972.
 Vessel capacities for the terminals were 100,000 dwt for the ore terminal and 35,000 dwt for the coal terminal.

 A Liquid Petroleum Gas handling jetty "Immingham Gas Jetty" was opened in 1985 at a cost of £5 million; the terminal was connected to underground storage operated by Conoco and Calor Gas.

 A third berth was commissioned at the Immingham oil terminal in 1994 at a cost of £18 million.